sonamd6807456/ICT105-DRUK-MVP/docs/customer-discovery-summary.md

 # Customer Discovery Summary

-## Project
+## Project Title

 Smart Campus Event Hub

-## Target Respondents
+## Target Users Studied

-The team collected initial feedback from university students who regularly participate in campus activities and rely on different channels to receive event information.
+- University students
+- First-year students
+- Exchange students
+- Students involved in campus activities and clubs

+## Number of Responses / Interviews

+20 survey responses

-## Repeated Pain Points
+## Main Repeated Problem

-Several common problems were identified from the responses:

-1. Event information is scattered across multiple platforms such as Instagram, Messenger groups, Line groups, Facebook pages, posters, and word of mouth.
-2. Students often receive announcements too late and miss registration deadlines or event schedules.
-3. Important messages are buried among many chat messages, making them difficult to notice.
-4. Students sometimes forget event dates because there are no reminders or a centralized source of information.
+Students have difficulty keeping track of campus events because information is scattered across multiple platforms.
+Many students discover events too late, miss important announcements, or do not know where to search for reliable and up-to-date information.

-## Current Alternatives and Workarounds
+## Main Current Workarounds

-Students currently use the following methods to stay informed about campus events:
+Students currently rely on:

+- Friends and classmates
-- Instagram pages
+- University social media pages
-- Messenger groups
-- Line groups
+- Student clubs
-- Facebook pages
+- Lecturers
 - Posters around campus
-- Asking friends and classmates

-Although these alternatives provide information, they are fragmented and require students to check multiple sources regularly.
+These sources are fragmented and require students to check multiple channels regularly.

-## Consequences
+## Strongest Evidence Found

-When event information is missed, students experience several consequences:

-- Missing workshops and extracurricular activities.
-- Losing opportunities for learning and networking.
-- Being unaware of important announcements and deadlines.
-- Reduced participation in campus events.
-- Event organizers face difficulties reaching students effectively.

-## Early Validation Signals

-The responses indicate that the problem is real and experienced by many students.
-Most respondents reported that they have previously missed events or received information too late.
-Students rely on several communication channels and expressed difficulties managing event information efficiently.
+Most respondents rated tracking events as difficult or very difficult.
+Many students reported finding out about events after they had already happened and indicated that a centralized platform for event information would be useful.
+Event reminders and notifications were among the most requested features.

-## Weak Evidence
+## Weak Evidence or Unclear Findings

-Although the problem appears to be real, more evidence is needed to confirm:

-- Whether students prefer a single platform over existing channels.
-- Which features are most important for a minimum viable product (MVP).
-- Whether students would regularly use a centralized event platform.
+The survey provided limited evidence regarding the needs of event organizers and club leaders.
+Additional interviews with organizers are needed to understand their challenges and requirements.

+## What We Must Revise

+Based on the evidence collected, the team will focus on developing a simple and centralized platform for event discovery and reminders instead of implementing many advanced features.
+The team will also prioritize the needs of first-year and exchange students, who appear to face greater difficulty accessing event information.

-## Next Step
+## Decision for Next Lab

-The team will continue collecting responses from more students and event organizers to strengthen the evidence.
-Based on the findings, the team will identify the most important features and begin designing the MVP prototype for the Smart Campus Event Hub.
+- Continue with same problem direction

+## Updated Problem Statement

+University students, especially first-year and exchange students, often struggle to find reliable and timely information about campus events because announcements are spread across multiple channels.
+As a result, students frequently miss workshops, competitions, and networking opportunities, leading to lower participation and reduced engagement in campus life.